Data quality monitoring

 Set parameters for freshness and completeness evaluation

-To edit the parameters that control the anomaly detection job, such as how often the job runs or the name of the logged results table, you must edit the job parameters on the Tasks tab of the job page.
+To edit the parameters that control the job, such as how often the job runs or the name of the logged results table, you must edit the job parameters on the Tasks tab of the job page.

 The following sections describe specific settings.
 For information about how to set task parameters, see Configure task parameters.